thoughtworksarts/thoughtworksarts.github.io/app/open-call/2019-volumetric-workshop/index.markdown

 ---
 **Application Deadline: March 8, 2019**

-ThoughtWorks Arts is partnering with the creative studio [Scatter](http://scatter.nyc/) to host a unique, free intensive learning workshop on volumetric filmmaking.
+ThoughtWorks Arts is partnering with the creative studio [Scatter](http://scatter.nyc/) to host a unique, free, intensive learning workshop on volumetric filmmaking.
 Apply now to join us for a two-day weekend event exploring [Depthkit](https://www.depthkit.tv), Scatter’s toolkit for accessible volumetric video capture.

 Volumetric filmmaking is a growing movement in 3-dimensional capture of people, places and things, which can be presented in an immersive (AR/VR/MR) context or rendered in 2D.
 The technique redefines how a narrative can be developed and experienced, allowing creators to expand beyond the boundaries of traditional media.

 In this two-day learning intensive, participants will explore how to create volumetric video with Depthkit, and learn how to incorporate it into their own creative practice.
 The workshop includes a hands-on exploration of Depthkit tools and workflow, as well as an opportunity for collaboration with fellow makers and artists.

-The workshop carries the goal of sharing knowledge with the community to make emerging technology accessible and inclusive for all.
-We welcome artists of all experience levels to join us.
-No previous 3D experience is required.

 Participants will explore:
 <ul class="closer">